githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/4-how-to-trigger-workflow.md

 `fork`: Runs your workflow when someone forks a repository.
 The activity types are N/A.

-For example, you can run a workflow when the `fork` event occurs.
+For example, you can run a workflow when the `fork` event occurs:

 ```
 on: